muzammilthottathil/ABS_Corp/README.md

-# This is a java awt project
+# Java AWT project to manage employees at a company named ABS Corp
 updating soon